Jean Luc Ponpon: Members

 Daniel Merlot (also known as Crash Berlin) is the music director/keyboardist for Porcelain Black (Universal Records) produced by Red One (Lady Gaga's producer).
 He has recently been on a U.S./Canada 25-city tour with Lil Wayne and Nicki Minaj.
 He produces artists internationally and across Asia, and is the music director for Tokyo Girls Collection in China.
 He has had a long career as DJ, music producer, and musician, and has deejayed with Justice, Bjork, Peaches, Jane's Addiction, and Kool Keith.

 Stefan Breadley started as an in-house audio engineer for 4th Street Recording Studios in 1998 by installing their Pro Tools system.
-Since then, he has expanded to production and mixing, and has worked with many of 4th Street's top clients, including artists from Incubus, Prodigy, Seven Dust, Korn, and Black Eyed Peas.
-A vocal specialist, Breadley has extensive experience recording, arranging, editing and mixing vocals.
-Always keen to try new things, he volunteered for the odd jobs, and over the years has worked with many types of media, and produced a broad range of music.
+Since then, he has expanded to production and mixing, and has worked with many of 4th Street's clients, including artists from Incubus, Prodigy, Seven Dust, Korn, and Black Eyed Peas.
+A vocal specialist, Breadley has experience recording, arranging, editing and mixing vocals.
+In his career he has worked with many types of media, and produced a broad range of music.

 Daniel Merlot banded Jean Luc Ponpon in 2008.